 Value objects don’t make sense on their own without the supporting context of an entity to which they belong.
 Some value objects in our domain model are CustomerPriority, and Address.
 Also many properties of entities are value objects.
 Let’s discuss CustomerPriority and what context is required for it to make any sense.

 A CustomerPriority has a value that indicates the priority level of the customer.
 It does not have an identifier.
 CustomerPriority belongs completely to the Customer class.
 Without Customer, CustomerPriority would have no context and would have no meaning.
 Being a value object, CustomerPriority is defined by its properties and methods and has no identifier.
 It would not make sense to list out a collection or array of CustomerPriority instances because without the Customer, it has no meaning or purpose.
 Its relationship with other entities gives it meaning.
-The Customer it belongs to and the status information it includes give it the context to convey meaning in the application, and when some other code needs the customers’s priority, it must ask the Customer instance for the CustomerPriority.
+The Customer it belongs to and the status information it includes give it the context to convey meaning in the application, and when some other code needs the customer’s priority, it must ask the Customer instance for the CustomerPriority.
 The Customer object will hand back this object.
 Like CustomerPriority, other types without identifiers are value objects.
 Value objects are not glamorous and even describing them can be boring.
 The arrangement of entities and value objects into larger structures can be interesting.

 Entities and value objects are useful in separating responsibilities in a domain model, but there is more.
 If we need to load a Product entity, what does that mean?
 We see that our Product object can have many ProductCategories, and that each ProductCategory has a parent ProductCategory.
 Going further, a Product has a Price property.
 Orders and Suppliers all have a relationship with a Product.
 When we need to deal with a Product object, must we have all associated objects in memory for any operation to make sense?
 The answer is no. In DDD, we divide our domain model into what are called aggregates.